Timothée Chalamet is first male British Vogue cover star

 Timothée Chalamet has made history as the first man to appear solo on the cover of British Vogue's print edition.

-The actor sports a pearl necklace on the front of this month's magazine in a shoot styled by editor Edward Enninful.
+The US actor wears a pearl necklace on the front of this month's magazine in a shoot styled by editor Edward Enninful.

 In an interview inside, Timothée reveals Leonardo DiCaprio gave him some simple career advice when they worked together on last year's Netflix comedy Don't Look Up.